 BIDUK for instance shared that businesses in the food industry with flexible production (like noodle production, for instance) can source foods from women working at home.
-500 Startups after conducting a survey with female founders learned that many are receiving less investment than they need but have promising businesses that can thrive in the COVID-19 period.
-Other investors noted too that women entrepreneurs are launching investable e-commerce businesses, which can be particularly resilient to COVID-19 and other shocks.
+500 Startups after conducting a survey with female founders learned that many are receiving less investment than they members abroad could participate in virtual screening sessions of startups and that members were also more likely to participate in digital training.